Wild Rice and Squash Pilaf Stuffing

 • Spices: Ground clove and cinnamon.

-• Rice: Mixed wild rice and basmati rice.
+• Rice: Mixed wild rice blend and basmati rice.

-• Parsley: Fresh is best for taste and for a pop of color.
+• Parsley: Fresh is best for taste and a pop of color. or top it with some fresh herbs

 • Salt and Pepper